llausa/lookahead/README.md

 This Application Architecture Diagram shows how the Lookahead Application MERN components work with each other.
 The diagram works in a foundational manner, with the components at the bottom being necessary for the items towards the top.
 The data in MongoDB is hosted on MongoDB Atlas, with the Back-end communicating with the Database through Mongoose.
 The Back-end has all the business logic of the application and it passes the data through an Express API to the React Front-end App.

-The Back-end is the server side of the application and it will be hosted on Heroku.The client ultimately interacts with the React Front-end App.
-The React App will be hosted on Netlify.
+The Back-end is the server side of the application and it will be hosted on Heroku.
+The Back-end will serve the data to the React App through a series of requests between the Express API and the Front-end App.
+The user ultimately interacts with the React Front-end App and this React App will be hosted on Netlify.

 ## User Stories